MrShabbir01/Self-Hosted-game-servers-Ubuntu/README.md

 ## Design Decisions

 ### Operating System Choice
 Ubuntu was selected due to its long-term stability, predictable update cycle, and extensive community support.
-At the time of deployment, Ubuntu Desktop was chosen instead of Ubuntu Server due to familiarity.
 Non-essential services were disabled post-installation, and the system was configured to behave as a headless server.
 The overall design remains compatible with Ubuntu Server and can be migrated without any changes in the architecture.

 ### Security and User Isolation